antonio-decaro/sycl-intel-spec/README.md

 # SYCL Intel Specialization
-Repository for running specialization tests over Intel GPUs.
+Repository for running specialization tests over Intel GPUs with SYCL.

 ## Requirements
+TODO

-## Repeating experiments
+## Building experiments
-### 1. Building the benchmark
+You need to build the scripts before navigating in each sub-directory.

-Run `build.sh` to build the benchmarks.
+To do that, run `build.sh` to build the benchmarks.

 Required arguments:
 - `--cxx-compiler=` the path to the DPC++ compiler;